Remote PC Integration

 Quantity of Physical VMware ESXi Host Servers Required

-The following table shows the minimum server configurations recommended for various NDG supported courseware.
-These configurations are based on the Dell R710 specification above and vary only by memory and active VMs supported.
+The tables below show the minimum server configurations recommended for various NDG supported courseware.
+These configurations are based on the Dell R630 specifications above and vary only by memory and active VMs supported.
 You do not need separate host servers for each curriculum and may run VMs for Cisco, General IT, and Cybersecurity on the same servers.
 We recommend no more than 40 active VMs per server with 128GB of memory.
 Always configure NETLAB+ Proactive Resource Awareness to limit the number of scheduled VMs at any one given time and to prevent oversubscription of the host resources.

-Server Role/Courses Server Type Processor(s) Memory Cores/Threads Active VMs
+Server Role/Courses Processor(s) Memory Cores/Threads Active VMs Storage Active Pod to Host Ratio

 VMware vCenter enables you to manage the resources of multiple ESXi hosts and allows you to monitor and manage your physical and virtual infrastructure.
 Starting with software version 2011.R1V, NETLAB+ integrates with VMware vCenter to assist the administrator with installing, replicating and configuring virtual machine pods.